whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/make/make-api-documentation.md

 Removes a resource.

-_Example:_
+*Example:*
 [`/scenarios/{scenarioId}`](https://www.make.com/en/api-documentation/users-password-reset-post#scenarios-scenarioId-delete)
-_deletes the scenario with a given ID_ |
+*deletes the scenario with a given ID* |

-### Getting started
+## Getting Started

 This start guide will take you through making your first request to the Make API.

-_Example:_
+*Example:*
-_Let's imagine that you would like to list all data stores available in your team.
+*Let's imagine that you would like to list all data stores available in your team.
 Your team ID is 35.
-Returned data should be ordered in descending order._
+Returned data should be ordered in descending order.*

 To make your first API call, you need to perform the following actions: